squaresLab/GenProgScripts/README.md

 - We're using `3000` milliseconds

 17th param is the repair approach:
-- 0: don't incorporate invariant analysis into fitness.
+- 0: don't incorporate invariant analysis into fitness, but collect invariant diversity & fitness granularity (anti-plateau score) information anyways.
 - 1: deprecated
 - 2: deprecated
 - 3: optimize only for invariant diversity